 Dr. Abby Altman is a geropsychologist and a consultant for SeniorLiving.org on the subjects of senior mental health and healthy aging.
 As a daughter of an occupational therapist working in nursing homes, Abby Altman, Ph.D., learned from a young age to appreciate and learn from the experiences of seniors.
 In hopes of a career in geriatrics, as an undergraduate, she worked in a memory lab and developed projects exploring aging and health behaviors.
 During graduate school, she trained in geriatric clinical settings and enjoyed working for a few years as a behavioral consultant assisting those with dementia in assisted living and nursing homes.

-Currently, Dr. Abby Altman works as an Associate Psychologist at Brigham and Women’s Hospital and is an Instructor at Harvard Medical School.
+Currently, Dr. Abby Altman works as an Associate Psychologist at Brigham and Women's Hospital.
 Her clinical work is focused on older adults and evidence-based psychotherapy.
-Every day she is honored to participate in her clients’ health-related treatment, whether the focus is on caregiving, managing a dementia diagnosis, considering brain health interventions, or addressing depression, anxiety, and other mental health concerns.
-At Brigham and Women’s Hospital, Dr. Altman is also the psychology lead within the behavioral health program in primary care.
+Every day she is honored to participate in her clients' health-related treatment, whether the focus is on caregiving, managing a dementia diagnosis, considering brain health interventions, or addressing depression, anxiety, and other mental health concerns.
+At Brigham and Women's Hospital, Dr. Altman is also the psychology lead within the behavioral health program in primary care.